-3.0 Introduction
+Chapter 3.0 Environmental Analysis

-This chapter discusses the terminology used in this document and the NEPA and CEQA requirements related to the alternatives analysis.
-The sections following Section 3.0 contain a discussion of the possible effects of the proposed Project and alternatives for the specific environmental issue (or resource) areas identified by the USACE and LAHD.
-Sections 3.1 through 3.13 discuss both environmental issues found to be potentially significant and those found not to be significant.
+This chapter discusses the terminology used in this document and the CEQA requirements related to the analysis of impacts.
+The sections following Section 3.0 contain a discussion of the possible effects of the proposed Project for the specific environmental issue (or resource) areas identified by the LAHD.
+Sections 3.1 through 3.12 discuss both environmental issues found to be potentially significant and those found not to be significant.

-To assist the reader in comparing information about the various environmental issues, Sections 3.1 through 3.13 each present the following information for their specific resource area:
+To assist the reader in comparing information about the various environmental issues, Sections 3.1 through 3.12 each present the following information for their specific resource area:

-- Environmental Setting (the environmental setting or baseline for this Draft EIS/EIR is the physical condition that existed in December 2003 [when the review and comment period of the NOI/NOP ended for this project]) - Significance Criteria (i.e., the criteria against which the significance of impacts is judged) - Impact Assessment Methodology - Impacts and Mitigation Measures of the proposed Project and Alternatives - Mitigation Monitoring - Significant Unavoidable Impacts
+- Environmental Setting (the environmental setting or baseline for this Recirculated EIR is the physical condition that existed in September 2010 [when the review and comment period of the NOP ended for this project]) - Applicable Plans, Programs, and Regulations (i.e., the regulatory setting) - Significance Criteria (i.e., the criteria against which the significance of impacts is judged) - Impact Assessment Methodology - Impacts and Mitigation Measures of the proposed Project - Mitigation Monitoring - Significant Unavoidable Impacts

-Significant cumulative impacts for the proposed Project and alternatives for each environmental resource area are summarized in Chapter 4.0 of this Draft EIS/EIR.
-A comparison of the results of impact analyses is presented in Chapter 6.0: The Project alternatives are compared to the proposed Project and CEQA and No Federal Action/NEPA Baselines, and ranked relative to each other based on anticipated impacts for each resource area to determine the environmentally preferred and environmentally superior alternative.
-The CEQA and No Federal Action/NEPA Baselines and their application to analysis of potential impacts from the proposed Project and alternatives is explained in detail in Section 1.5.5 and Section 2.6 in this Draft EIS/EIR.
+Significant cumulative impacts of the proposed Project for each environmental resource area are summarized in Chapter 4.0.
+The alternatives to the proposed Project are evaluated in Chapter 5, and the Project alternatives are compared to the proposed Project and to the CEQA Baseline.
+That chapter also ranks the alternatives relative to each other based on anticipated impacts for each resource area to determine the environmentally preferred alternative.
+The environmental justice-related impacts of the proposed Project and alternatives are considered in Chapter 6, the socioeconomic implications of the proposed Project and alternatives in Chapter 7, and the growth-inducing implications of the proposed Project in Chapter 8.
+Chapter 9 describes any significant and irreversible impacts of the proposed Project.
+The CEQA Baseline and its application to analysis of potential impacts from the proposed Project and alternatives is explained in detail in Section 1.5.5.

-3.01 Terminology Used in this Environmental Analysis
+3.1 Terminology Used in this Environmental Analysis

-In evaluating the potential impacts of the proposed Project and the Project alternatives, the level of significance is determined by applying the threshold of significance (significance criteria) presented for each resource evaluation area.
+In evaluating the potential impacts of the proposed Project and the Project alternatives, the level of significance is determined by applying the threshold of significance (significance criterion) presented for each resource evaluation area.
 The following terms are used to describe each impact: